Gates and Walls Tour (Self Guided), Rhodes

 5) Arnaldo Gate

-Further south of the Tarsanas Gate is another gate, called Arnaldo.
-The Arnaldo Gate is a small entrance that allows access to the hospital of Saint John, now home to The Archaeological Museum, and is part of the Marine Gate complex, constructed under Grand Master d’ Aubusson.
-In particular, the gate provides exit from the Old Town to the Commercial Harbor.
+Further south of the Tarsanas Gate is this gate, called Arnaldo – a small entrance that allows access to the hospital of Saint John, now home to The Archaeological Museum.
+Part of the Marine Gate complex, constructed under Grand Master d'Aubusson, it provides exit from the Old Town to the Commercial Harbor.

 Up until the second half of the 14th century, this passage is believed to have connected the main dock of the medieval port to the urban quarter of the City of Rhodes.
-According to a relevant written document from 1391, this particular gate was traditionally used by knightly novices (Filii Arnaldi) to enter the city.
-In later references, the gate is also referred to as the “Middle Gate” or the “Castellania Gate”.
+According to a relevant written document from 1391, it was traditionally used by knightly novices (Filii Arnaldi) to enter the city.
+In later references, the gate is also referred to as the "Middle Gate" or the "Castellania Gate".

-The Arnaldo Gate features Provence style, which is similar to that of the Agia Aikaterini (St. Catherine) Gate, aka “the Gate of the Mole”.
-This is a small wonder, however, given that all the Grand Masters in office during the construction of such gates (from 1309 to 1373) originated from the Provence region of France.
+The Arnaldo Gate showcases the Provence style, similar to that of Saint Catherine's Gate, aka "the Gate of the Mole".
+That is a small wonder, however, given that all the Grand Masters in office during the construction of such passageways (from 1309 to 1373) originated from the Provence region of France.
 One of the two square towers designed to guard the gate, the one on the east side, crumbled after the 1481 earthquake.
-The interior of its western counterpart was later remodeled into a chapel, named Agios Georgios (St. George).
+The interior of its western counterpart was later remodeled into a chapel, named Saint George ("Agios Georgios").
 Outside it bears the coats of arms of Grand Master Juan Fernández de Heredia (1377-1396) and his second-in-command, Pierre de Culant.
+On the southern flank there are also the coats of arms of the Grand Masters Hélion de Villeneuve (1319-1346) and Giovanni Battista Orsini (1467-1476).
+The latter, in particular, was responsible for widening the gate in the 15th century.

 6) Marine Gate

-7) St. Anthony's (St. Athanasios) Gate
+7) St. Athanasios (St. Anthony's) Gate

-As for the gate itself, judging by the coat of arms displayed above the entrance, it dates back to the times of Grand Master Jean de Lastic (1437-1454), and came into being as a result of the modification to the part of the wall near D’Amboise Gate, done by the knights from 1440 to 1442.
-The round tower of Saint Mary, designed to guard the gate, was also built in 1441.
+A popular historic entrance to the walled city of Rhodes, this gate is habitually referred to by locals as Saint Francis' Gate due to the church of Saint Francis of Assisi, built by the Italians in the first part of the 20th century, located just outside.
+As for the gate itself, judging by the coat of arms displayed above the entrance, it dates back to the times of Grand Master Jean de Lastic (1437-1454), and came into being as a result of the modification to the part of the wall near D'Amboise Gate.
+The round tower of Saint Mary, designed to guard the gate, dates from the same period (1441).

-Under the rule of Grand Master Pierre d’Aubusson (1476-1503), two bulwarks came to reinforce the fortification around the Gate of St. Athanasius, giving the stocky bastion its actual, massive outlook.
-Right above the opening of the drawbridge there is the coat of arms of the House of d’Aubusson seen along with the inscription “hoc antemurale”, reminiscent of the commissioning of the bastion in 1487.
+Under the rule of Grand Master Pierre d’Aubusson (1476-1503), two bulwarks came to reinforce the fortification around the Gate of Saint Athanasius, giving the stocky bastion its actual, massive outlook.
+Right above the opening of the drawbridge there is the coat of arms of the House of d'Aubusson seen along with the inscription "hoc antemurale", reminiscent of the commissioning of the bastion in 1487.

 This gate was subsequently closed by the Sultan in a bid to prevent any further conqueror from passing through it, ever.
 It was only re-opened, by the Italians, in 1922 to mark the 400th anniversary of the Ottoman conquest of the city and the island.

-8) D'Amboise Gate
+8) Gate d'Amboise

 Walking Tours in Rhodes, Greece